vimeo/psalm/docs/contributing/index.md

 # Contributing to Psalm

-Psalm is made possible through the contributions of almost 200 developers.
+Psalm is made possible through the contributions of [hundreds of developers](https://github.com/vimeo/psalm/graphs/contributors).

 Hopefully you can be one of them?